Old North Church: Bells

-The Crypt
+Crypt

 In 2009, an archeologist began examining the estimated 1,100 bodies buried in 37 tombs in the basement.
 The crypt was in use between 1732 and 1860, and each tomb is sealed with a wooden or slate door, with many doors covered over by plaster as ordered by the city of Boston in the 1850s.

 Notable burials include founding rector the Rev. Timothy Cutler and his wife, who are buried under the altar together.
 Other notable figures buried under the church include British Marine Major John Pitcairn, who died due to injuries received at the Battle of Bunker Hill and was entombed along with many other soldiers killed in this battle.
 Captain Samuel Nicholson of the USS Constitution is also buried in the crypt.
 A behind the scenes tour run by the church takes tourists down into the crypt, as well as up to the bell-ringing chamber.

-The Clough House
+Clough House

-Sitting behind the Old North Church on Unity Street, the Clough House is a historic building, serving multiple purposes for the Old North Historic Site.
-Ebenezer Clough, a master brick mason, built this house on pastureland around 1715.
+Sitting behind the Old North Church, on Unity Street, the Clough House is a historic building, serving multiple purposes for the Old North Historic Site.
+Ebenezer Clough, a master brick mason, built this house on pastureland in 1715.
 He went on to contribute his masonry skills to the construction of the Old North Church in 1723.

-The Clough House is one of three remaining brick structures that date to the first decades of the 1700s in Boston.
-Today, the Clough House functions as an exhibit, gallery, and office space; housing the Printing Office of Edes and Gill and the Heritage Goods and Gifts shop.
+Old North Illuminated

-History of Old North's Gift Shop
+In 1991, the Old North Foundation was established as a secular non-profit organization independent of the church.
+Later renamed Old North Illuminated, it is responsible for the historic operations of the site, including interpretative, educational, and preservation programs.
+As of 2025, Angela Johnson is the chairman of the board and Nikki Stewart is the executive director.